pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 # Important Guidelines

 ### **Be Consistent**
+- Decide on a convention and stick to it
+- Make code readable
-Follow Zen of Python rules
+### **Follow Zen of Python rules**
+- Simple is better than complex

 ## Lexical Conventions